annus3/QDArchive-Project/README.md

 - **Columbia is a primary data archive, not a QDA repository** — The Columbia Oral History Archive contains oral history recordings and transcripts (qualitative primary data), not QDA analysis project files.
 The DLC platform doesn't expose direct download URLs — content is streaming-only or requires institutional access.
 The harvester saves full JSON metadata per project as a permanent record, but media files are marked as `skipped`.
 Additionally, 93 Columbia projects use the `http://rightsstatements.org/vocab/InC/1.0/` rights statement ("In Copyright" — not an open license).
 See the "Why Columbia Oral History Has 0 QDA Files" section above for details.

-- **QDA files are rare** — Out of 2,200 projects and 55,038 files, only 209 QDA analysis files were found across 105 projects (52 `.mex`, 27 `.nvpx`, 27 `.nvp`, 25 `.qdpx`, 16 `.mtr`, 13 `.mx20`, 12 `.mx22`, and others).
+- **QDA files are rare** — Out of 2,285 projects and 61,232 files, only 173 QDA analysis files were found across 117 projects (30 `.nvp`, 27 `.qdpx`, 27 `.nvpx`, 17 `.mtr`, 13 `.mx22`, 13 `.mx20`, 10 `.atlproj`, and others).
 All from Harvard Dataverse; Columbia Oral History has none.
 This confirms the hypothesis that QDA project files are rarely shared, which is the gap QDArchive is meant to fill.

 - **Some Harvard datasets return 401** — A few datasets on Harvard Dataverse are `*_harvested` entries (from Borealis, e-cienciaDatos, etc.) that return HTTP 401 when fetching file details.
 These are logged as technical challenges but don't block the pipeline.